OpenFn/docs/docs/apps/primero.md

     }
 }
 ```
+(This authentication step is handled in the OpenFn Primero adaptor.)

 **Show a paginated list of all cases that are accessible to this user:**
 `GET /api/v2/cases`

 **List all referrals that took place for a record:**
 `GET /api/v2/cases/:id/referrals`

+See the [Job Library](/library) for sample Primero jobs.

 ### Integration tips